Have you suffered from emotional abuse, psychological abuse, mental abuse, verbal abuse, or sexual abuse?

 Fortunately, the therapist was good.

-The therapist explained to Eric how wrong emotional abuse was and how his extreme anger outburst were eroding his wife’s natural healthy self-esteem.
+The therapist explained to Eric how wrong emotional abuse was and how his extreme anger outbursts were eroding his wife’s natural healthy self-esteem.

 The therapist also told Janet that if she felt physically unsafe, she should call the police.